 The world of political digital asset management is constantly changing and evolving.
 Ultimately, it is tough to keep up with the latest best practices.

-However, staying up-to-date on the latest trends and developments ensures that your organization always uses the best possible methods for managing its digital assets.
+However, staying up-to-date on the latest trends and developments ensures that your organization always uses the best methods to manage its digital assets.

 Maintain clear and organized records of all digital assets.
 It will help you track what you have and where it will locate.